Border Security: Australia's Front Line

-Border Security: Australia's Front Line is an Australian factual television programme in the form of an observational documentary that airs on the Seven Network.
-The show follows the work of officers of the Department of Home Affairs, Australian Border Force, and the Australian Quarantine and Inspection Service as they enforce Australian immigration, customs, quarantine and finance laws.
+Border Security: Australia's Front Line (known as Nothing to Declare in the UK and Ireland) is an Australian factual television programme in the form of an observational documentary that airs on the Seven Network.
+The show follows the work of officers of the Department of Home Affairs, Australian Border Force, and biosecurity officers as they enforce Australian immigration, customs, quarantine and finance laws.
 All three of these government agencies cooperate with filming.
+Officers from the Australian Fisheries Management Authority and personnel from the Australian Defence Force have also appeared on the show.

 Most of the programme is filmed at Sydney, Melbourne and Brisbane airports; scenes from the Sydney international mail arrival facility are also shown.
-Occasionally, the programme features other locations such as Perth Airport, seaports, international mail centres, raids on workplaces suspected of employing persons contrary to the restrictions of their visa or immigrant status and the work of Australian Border Force vessels and aircraft in the waters of Northern Australia.
+Occasionally, the programme features other locations such as Perth Airport and Adelaide Airport, seaports, international mail centres, raids on workplaces suspected of employing persons contrary to the restrictions of their visa or immigrant status and the work of Australian Border Force vessels and aircraft in the waters of Northern Australia.

-The series has so far produced 15 series as of 2021.
+The series has so far produced 17 series as of 2024.

+In July 2024, the Department of Agriculture, Fisheries and Forestry announced filming of series 17 had been completed with episodes airing in the next 12 months.

 Broadcast

 The show premiered in Australia in 2004 and became a ratings hit.
-The first series was hosted by Grant Bowler, who stopped appearing on camera in subsequent series; however Bowler continues to provide the voice over for every episode.
+The first series was hosted by Grant Bowler, who stopped appearing on camera in subsequent series; however Bowler continues to provide the voiceover for every episode.
 It is classified PG.
-The series also airs on the Australian pay TV channel The LifeStyle Channel and overseas on the Australia Network.
+The series also airs on the Australian pay TV channel Lifestyle and overseas on the ABC Australia.

 The show is also broadcast internationally.
 In New Zealand, it airs on TVNZ's TV1, as well as eden.
-It airs in the United Kingdom on Sky Witness, Pick and Sky Crime, and in Ireland on Virgin Media One (airing as Nothing to Declare in both the UK and Ireland), in the United States on Universo (TV channel).
+It airs in the United Kingdom on Sky Witness, Sky Mix and Sky Crime, and in Ireland on Virgin Media One (airing as Nothing to Declare in both the UK and Ireland), in the United States in Spanish (as Seguridad de frontera: Australia) on NBC Universo.